-No Account Minimum: Traders can start right away because there’s no account minimum.
+- No Account Minimum: Traders can start right away because there’s no account minimum.

-Streamlined Interface: One of Robinhood’s drawbacks is that it lacks tools and resources other brokers have.
+- Streamlined Interface: One of Robinhood’s drawbacks is that it lacks the tools and resources other brokers have.
 But its focus on simplicity can be useful for less-knowledgeable traders.
 Just know that as your skill set expands, you’ll likely outgrow this platform.

-No OTC trades: One of the biggest disadvantages of using Robinhood is that it doesn’t allow OTC trades.
+- No OTC Trades: One of the biggest disadvantages of using Robinhood is that it doesn’t allow OTC trades.
 If trading penny stocks is your strategy, that takes a huge amount of low-priced stock opportunities off your table.

-Potentially Delayed Data: Stock quote data may be delayed as much as 20 minutes.
+- Potentially Delayed Data: Stock quote data may be delayed as much as 20 minutes.
 Yep, that’s a problem if you’re trading low-priced stocks.
 They move fast.

 Can You Get Rich Trading Penny Stocks?